johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-06-02-create-es2015-map-from-array-in-typescript/index.md

 hide_table_of_contents: false
 ---

-I'm a great lover of ES2015's `<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map">Map</a>`.
+I'm a great lover of ES2015's [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 However, just recently I tumbled over something I find a touch inconvenient about how you initialise a new `Map` from the contents of an `Array` in TypeScript.

 ## This Doesn't Work